Ultravist Side Effects

-Along with its needed effects, iopromide (the active ingredient contained in Ultravist) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, iopromide (the active ingredient contained in Ultravist) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking iopromide:Less common
+If any of the following side effects occur while taking iopromide, check with your doctor or nurse immediately:Less common

 - Bleeding, blistering, burning, coldness, discoloration of the skin, feeling of pressure, hives, infection, inflammation, itching, lumps, numbness, pain, rash, redness, scarring, soreness, stinging, swelling, tenderness, tingling, ulceration, or warmth at the injection site